Financial-Times/origami/README.md

 #### Developer/Test Mode

-O-tracking has a development/test mode which will mark the events as test events, and also write to the console extra debugging information.
+o-tracking has a development/test mode which will mark the events as test events, and also write to the console extra debugging information.

 To activate the mode, set `test` to `true` during the intialisation of `o-tracking` like so: